GatsbyCentral/gatsby-awesome-pagination/README.md

 }
 ```

-Now in your component you can use the pagination context like so:
+Now in your page query you can use the pagination context like so:

 ```javascript
 export const pageQuery = graphql`